JoelCDL/gulp_template/README.md

 * Compress images during build process

-* Combine SVG files into one and reference them within HTML
+* Combine SVG files into one and reference them individually within HTML

 * Copy all files from a development directory into a distribution directory during the build process